-For more information on each of these directives and which clauses they accept, refer to the 'Using an Accelerator' section in the PGI Compiler User's Guide, https://www.pgroup.com/resources/docs.php or the PVF User's Guide, https://www.pgroup.com/resources/docs.php.
+For more information on each of these directives and which clauses they accept, refer to the Using an Accelerator section in the PGI Compiler User's Guide or the PGI Visual Fortran User's Guide.

 2.2.
 CUDA Toolkit Version